Quantum clocks are more precise than classical ones: Conclusion and Outlook

+Here we have motivated and used a general framework where any clock is regarded as a $d$- dimensional system that autonomously emits information about time (the ticks) to the outside~\cite{RaLiRe15}, and we have shown a quantum-over-classical advantage for the precision of this time information: to achieve the same precision as a classical clock of size~$d$ a quantum clock only requires, roughly, dimension~$\sqrt{d}$.
+Moreover, due to recent developments,~\cite{2004.07857}, we know that this quantum-over-classical advantage is tight.

 A quantum-over-classical advantage characterised quantitatively by a square root is known for other tasks, in particular database search (where Grover's algorithm provides an advantage over any classical algorithm) or quantum metrology (where joint measurements provide an advantage over individual measurements).
-We stress however that these results are all of a different kind.
+We stress however that these results are all of a different kind (see Section \ref{sec:relation to other bounds}).
 In the case of database search, the relevant quantity is the number of blackbox accesses to the database.
-In the case of metrology, it is the number of systems that are measured.
-Here, in the case of clocks, the relevant quantity is the size of the clock.
-Perhaps even more importantly, the time keeping devices that one typically encounters in metrology, can only predict the time when they \textit{happened} to be measured; and thus are more akin to stop watches than clocks, which emit a periodic time reference.\Mspace
+In the case of metrology, the time keeping devices that one typically encounters, can only predict the time when they \textit{happened} to be measured; and thus are more akin to stopwatches than clocks, which autonomously emit a periodic time reference.\Mspace

 Traditionally, quantum metrology and concepts such as the time-energy uncertainty relation, and quantum speed limits; have been associated with characterising how precisely different physical processes involving time can be carried-out.
-Here we see that while these concepts have a role to play, a more discerning feature between the accuracy of classical and quantum clocks is how continuous-time quantum walks, under the right circumstances, allow for a smaller spread in the mean distribution, compared to classical standard walks which are limited to a standard deviation which is proportional to the square root of the mean distance travelled.\Mspace
+Here we see that while these concepts have a role to play, a more discerning feature between the precision of classical and quantum clocks is how continuous-time quantum walks, under the right circumstances, allow for a smaller spread in the mean distribution, compared to classical standard walks which are limited to a standard deviation which is proportional to the square root of the mean distance travelled.\Mspace

-In light of the focus of most of today's research on the often conflicting goals of making clocks smaller, more portable, more energy efficient, more accurate, and more reliable; our results, while perhaps unpractical, do present fundamental limitations to this process of minimization and improved accuracy of clocks.
-In this sense, our results are to present-day clock theory what Carnot's results\footnote{In the 19$^\text{th}$ century, Carnot proved a fundamental limitation to the maximum theoretical efficiency of heat engines, which today is known at the \textit{Carnot efficiency}.
-Such results inspired the development of an entirely new discipline | the theory of thermodynamics.} are to heat engine theory | fundamental limitations which, while impractical to achieve in the real world, are nevertheless of importance as a guiding principle.